Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 A company uses Microsoft Dynamics 365 Finance to manage accounts payable.

-You are designing an AI invoice processing solution.
+**You are designing an AI invoice processing solution**.

-You need to recommend the prerequisites to configure a prebuilt copilot for accounts payable.
+**You need to recommend the prerequisites to configure a prebuilt copilot for accounts payable.**

 What should you recommend?